mohan72/jiyuritsu/README.md

 Any help to add features and to debug is welcome.
 Some of the key features missing:

-1. Copy and Paste is completely missing.
-This makes the editor unsuitable for any serious work.
+1. Copy and Paste is yet to be implemented.
 2. jiyuritsu uses unnamed.txt as an empty file at startup if no filename is provided.
 Changing this behaviour would help.

 Writing.
 Alone?